projectcontour/gimbal/deployment/README.md

 $ kubectl port-forward $(kubectl get pods -l app=grafana -n gimbal-monitoring -o jsonpath='{.items[0].metadata.name}') 3000 -n gimbal-monitoring
 ```

 then go to [http://localhost:3000](http://localhost:3000) in your browser.
-The username is `admin`.

-#### Configure dashboards

-Dashboards for Envoy and the Discovery components are included as part of the sample Grafana deployment.
+The username and password are from when you defined the Grafana secret in the previous step.

 ## Validation